suesdesign/lct_profiles/README.md

 Add the shortcode `[lct_profiles]` to the page where you want the list of profiles to appear.

-Add profiles using the 'profiles' custom post type
+Add profiles using the 'profiles' custom post type.